ryelae/cobblemon-spawns/README.md

 ## Assumptions

 - All data processing is client-side.
 No data ever leaves your browser.
 - The sample data uses Gen 1–3 Pokémon with plausible (not necessarily exact) Cobblemon biome assignments — replace with your real export.
+Official sheets can be found at the [cobblemon wiki](https://wiki.cobblemon.com/index.php/Pok%C3%A9mon/Spawning).
 - Biome values in your spreadsheet should be comma-separated within a single cell.
 - The parser handles both TSV (tab-separated) and CSV (comma-separated with quote handling).